AndyMBD/CYT2B75CADES_GCC/cmake/CMake_Readme.md

 ### Tool configuration

 All relevant variables in `./cmake/tool_config.cmake` or the corresponding environment variables need to be properly setup.
-Refer the corresponding chapter in this Readme for more information about this file and chapter *CMake variables related to MCAL* for more descriptions about the variables
+Refer the corresponding chapter in this Readme for more information about this file and chapter *CMake variables related to MCAL* for more descriptions about the variables.
+Please note that `MCAL_VAR_TRESOS_PROJECT_NAME` which holds the Tresos project name is hard-coded in the device configuration file `./cmake/t2g_device_config/<die-name>.cmake`.

 ## CMake configuration phase